YoshuaNava/librealsense/doc/leggedrobotics/additional_instructions.md

 ### FAQ / Troubleshooting
 #### I get the following error message: 'Unsupported kernel version xx-xx .
 The patches are maintained for Ubuntu XX.XX LTS with kernel y.yy only'
-The kernel patch has only been released for a few versions of the Linux kernel for the moment.
-We recommend that users stick to this kernel to retain full compatibility with the UVC kernel patch.
+Currently, the kernel patch has only been released for a few versions of the Linux kernel.
+We recommend that users stick to one of the supported kernels to retain full compatibility with the UVC kernel patch.

 The official list of kernels supported can be found [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#using-pre-build-packages).

+If you explicitly need to use an unsupported kernel version, we recommend to follow the steps outlined in the Intel wiki for experimental [LibUVC-backend installation](https://github.com/IntelRealSense/librealsense/blob/master/doc/libuvc_installation.md)

 #### When the script tries to mount the patched kernel module I get a message saying 'Permission denied'
 Check that you have installed the udev rules, as indicated in step 3.